inkVerb/VIP/Links.md

 ## Manjaro

-[manjaro.org](https://manjaro.org) - The Linux distro used by VIP Linux
+[manjaro.org](https://manjaro.org) - The Linux distro used by Codia